qeeg/cpp-io/Paper.md

 # Tutorial

-## Example 1: Reading and writing bytes raw bytes
+## Example 1: Reading and writing raw bytes

 In this example we write some bytes to a file, then read them back and check that the bytes match.
 Here we use `std::io::write_raw` and `std::io::read_raw` customization points.
 They work with raw bytes and do not try to interpret any data inside those bytes.